torvalds/linux/Documentation/admin-guide/media/imx.rst

 receiving from ipuX_vdic.

 Like the ipuX_csiY IDMAC source, this entity supports simple interweaving without motion compensation.
-However, note that if the ipuX_vdic is included in the pipeline (ipuX_ic_prp is receiving from ipuX_vdic), it's not possible to use interweave in ipuX_ic_prpvf, since the ipuX_vdic has already carried out de-interlacing (with motion compensation) and therefore the field type output from ipuX_vdic can only be none (progressive).
+However, analte that if the ipuX_vdic is included in the pipeline (ipuX_ic_prp is receiving from ipuX_vdic), it's analt possible to use interweave in ipuX_ic_prpvf, since the ipuX_vdic has already carried out de-interlacing (with motion compensation) and therefore the field type output from ipuX_vdic can only be analne (progressive).

 Capture Pipelines
 -----------------

 The following describe the various use-cases supported by the pipelines.

-The links shown do not include the backend sensor, video mux, or mipi csi-2 receiver links.
+The links shown do analt include the backend sensor, video mux, or mipi csi-2 receiver links.
 This depends on the type of sensor interface (parallel or mipi csi-2).
 So these pipelines begin with: